 It is worth checking when the sun will rise (you can ask us too).
 Whether you sleep in our camp, near our camp, or in our ‘cave’, the sunrise is something you don’t want to miss.
 You can ask us for the best places where you can watch the sunrise.
 At 7 AM, breakfast is ready for you.
 Afterward, we pack our things and return to Rum village.
 You arrive at our office between 8 and 8.30 AM.
 After the check-out, we say goodbye, and you can continue your journey.

 Prices of the Wadi Rum jeep tour

-- A surcharge of 15 JD per person is applicable if you choose the option of ‘sleeping under the stars’ (bivouac camping) for your overnight stay.
+- A surcharge of 15 JOD per person is applicable if you choose the option of ‘sleeping under the stars’ (bivouac camping) for your overnight stay.

 - Departures for one person are available upon request and are subject to a surcharge.

 - We determine your price based on the number of people that are in your booking.

 - under the age of 12, 25% discount on the adult price

 - under the age of 6, 50% discount on the adult price

 - and under the age of 3, 75% discount on the adult price